Steven M. SilverbergPartner

 He has previously served as special counsel for the Village of Wesley Hills, the Village of Suffern, the Town of Eastchester, the Village of Bronxville, the Greene County IDA, the Larchmont Public Library, The Mount Vernon City Council, the City of White Plains and the White Plains Housing Authority.
-Along with Kathy Zalantis, Steve currently serves as attorney for the Town of Ossining, Villages of Tarrytown and New Hempstead, Planning and Zoning attorney for the Town of Haverstraw.
-Previously, as attorney to the Town of Mamaroneck and Mamaroneck Village Attorney, he counseled all Town and Village boards and commissions.
+Along with Kathy Zalantis and Christie Addona, Steve currently serves as attorney for the Town of Ossining, Village of Tarrytown, Planning and Zoning attorney for the Town of Haverstraw.
+Previously, as attorney to the Town of Mamaroneck and the Villages of Mamaroneck and New Hempstead, he counseled all Town and Village boards and commissions.
 Steve has also served as counsel to the Town of Greenburgh Zoning Board of Appeals and the Greenburgh Housing Authority, and was a Deputy Town Attorney in the Town of Greenburgh.Steve is a former Adjunct Associate Professor of Law at New York Law School where he taught state and local government law.
 He is author of "Subdivisions and Site Plan Review", a chapter in Warren's Weed New York Real Property Law (Matthew Bender, 1990), co-author of the book Wetlands and Coastal Zone Regulation and Compliance (John Wiley & Sons, 1993) and a chapter in American Jurisprudence Proof of Facts 3d, Vol. 31, "Zoning Proof of Inverse Condemnation From Excessive Land Use Regulation" (Lawyers Cooperative Publishing, 1995).
 He also continues to periodically contribute articles to various publications on subjects such as condemnation and RLUIPA and serves as a member of the Board of Editors of the New York Real Estate Law Reporter®.

-Since 2010 Steve has been named to Metro New York Super Lawyers and has received the highest possible attorney rating by the Martindale Hubbell and Avvo lawyer directories.
+Since 2010 Steve has been named to Metro New York Super Lawyers and has also received the highest possible attorney rating by the Martindale Hubbell and Avvo lawyer directories.

 Some of the reported cases he has either briefed or argued include: